LACMA

 Curatorial Notes

-Like the nuns, brothers of the Bethlehemite hospital order wore badges.
-Devoted to educating poor children and helping the sick, the order was established around 1660 in Guatemala and quickly spread throughout Spanish America.
+This simple portrayal of the birth of Jesus shows him lying in a manger attended by his parents, Mary and Joseph.
+The scene is depicted on a badge worn by the Bethlehemite Brothers, a hospital order dedicated to educating poor children and helping the sick.
+The order was established around 1660 in Guatemala and quickly spread throughout Spanish America.
 Its founder, Pedro de San José de Betancourt (1626–1667), was profoundly devoted to the Virgin of Bethlehem and the mystery of the Nativity.
-José de Páez painted several badges with the Nativity, which members were prescribed to wear on their cape.
+José de Páez painted several badges for the order, which members were required to wear on their capes.

 Provenance